LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ~~~
 {: .output}

-You've now spent a great deal of time in your home directory.
+We've now spent a great deal of time in our home directory.
 Let's go somewhere else.
-You can do that through the `cd` or Change Directory command.
+We can do that through the `cd` or Change Directory command.

-If you type `cd desktop` you are now on your desktop
+After typing `cd desktop` we are now on our desktop
 (note: for Windows users, the case of the file/directory doesn't matter.
 For Linux and Mac users it does).
-To double check, type `pwd` and you should see something that represents your desktop.
+To double check, let's type `pwd` and we should see something that represents our desktop.

 ~~~
 $ cd Desktop
 ~~~
 {: .bash}

-You'll note that this only takes you 'down' through your directory structure
+Note that this only takes you 'down' through our directory structure
 (as in into more nested directories).
-If you want to go back, you can type `cd ..`.
+If we want to go back, we can type `cd ..`.
 This moves us 'up' one directory, putting us back where we started.
 **If you ever get completely lost, the command `cd` will bring
 you right back to the home directory, right where you started.**